EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 ```

-The second mechanism for checking ISO integrity is built-in the installer itself.
+The second mechanism for checking ISO integrity is built-in inside the
+installer itself.
 When you start the installation, use the following:

 ![Installation 1](../assets/8-jumpstart/g-inst-1.png)